peanut butter toast (1 serving)

 Choose Whole Grain Bread

-Opt for whole grain or multigrain bread instead of white bread.
-The fibers in whole grains can help slow down the absorption of glucose.
+Opt for whole grain or multigrain bread instead of white bread to slow down the digestion and absorption of carbohydrates.

 Add Protein

-Consider adding a source of protein to your meal, such as a boiled egg or Greek yogurt.
-Protein can help stabilize blood sugar levels.
+Include a source of protein with your meal, such as a boiled egg or a serving of Greek yogurt, to help stabilize blood sugar levels.

 Find Glucose response for your favourite foods